Updated: March, 2023

 Remember: you want your hashtags to be specific and accurate, not just popular.

-We’ve mostly discussed hashtag strategies for Instagram, since we get the most questions about them.
+We’ve mostly discussed hashtag strategies for Instagram since we get the most questions about them.
 However, Instagram isn’t the only game in town.
-We’ll now touch upon some 2022 hashtag strategies for Twitter, Facebook, LinkedIn, TikTok, and Instagram Reels (which is a bit different from Instagram photos and videos).
+We’ll now touch upon some 2023 hashtag strategies for Twitter, Facebook, LinkedIn, TikTok, and Instagram Reels (which are slightly different from Instagram photos and videos).

 Ah, Twitter, the birthplace of the hashtag.
 Let’s look at how you can optimize hashtag strategy on the platform where it all began.